-Eventually, it’s brand will lose power if they don’t start putting out truly unique products that justify their higher price point.
+Eventually, it’s the brand will lose power if they don’t start putting out truly unique products that justify its higher price point.

 I personally have had a version of their phone for the last decade now, probably because of inertia and the fact I’ve gotten used to their operating system more than anything, but to be honest I’m not sure how long this will last.

 If another company comes along with something compelling enough I may switch.

 Frankly, I’ve gotten tired of shelling out $1,000 every couple of years for a phone with a slightly better camera.

 So my overall rating of Apple stock is solid: meh.

 I see it as having both a low-risk and low-return profile over the next 5 years.

 It’s not a terrible investment but if you’re going through the trouble of picking individual stocks as opposed to just investing in a well-diversified mutual fund or ETF, you have to be absolutely smitten with your stock pick.

 Investing in individual stocks should be reserved for the abnormally attractive opportunities, the no-brainers.